-This means you must weigh up various factors to select the best one for you.
-It may seem a daunting task, as many agencies seem to offer identical services, and carrying out an online search for “translation agencies” produces a huge list.
-Yet, the decision-making process is so much easier if you know how to filter these options with a fine-tooth comb.
-Read and learn how to choose a translation agency wisely.
+Making your choice entails weighing up various factors.
+This may seem a daunting task as many agencies seem to offer identical services, and carrying out an online search for “translation agencies” produces a huge list.
+Yet the decision-making process is so much easier if you know how to go through these options with a fine-tooth comb.
+Here are some useful pointers on how to choose a translation agency wisely.

 Communication and mutual trust are key

 It may sound obvious, but it is worth remembering.
 Regular contact with your chosen Language Service Provider (LSP) means you can keep each other updated.
 This includes sharing details about the source text, including vocabulary and meanings.
 You want to be sure that you can rely on one another.

 Test the waters by sending e-mails to potential agencies.
 Do they quickly provide a good quality reply?
 Do they present information in a clear way?
 Go further in evaluating the agency representative’s skills by asking a more specialist question that will require them to have inside specialist knowledge.
 Keep track of how each representative responds because this will help you make your final decision.

 Electronic communication therefore has many benefits, but it has made phone calls fairly rare.
 You should use this to your advantage; a brief phone call can reveal a great deal.
 If you speak to someone who is open and happy to share information, it tells you a lot about integrity.
 It also gives you a chance to define your expectations.
 Will you build a translation memory that stores your company terminology (e.g., industry specific keywords and phrases)?
 Agencies wishing to work in this way are clearly interested in developing a long-term relationship.
 They may even ask about the purpose of the document or if you have a related glossary.
 This shows they are committed to producing exactly what you need.